giprayogo/SHRY/README.rst

     # Push with tag
     git tag <next-version>  # e.g., git tag v1.1.4
-    git push origin master --tags
+    git push origin devel --tags  # or to the new branch

+Send a pull request to the master branch on GitHub

-An implemented Github action automatically uploads the package to testPyPI and PyPI (if the commit is tagged correctly, e.g., v1.1.0).
+An implemented GitHub action automatically uploads the package to testPyPI and PyPI (if the commit is tagged correctly, e.g., v1.1.0).

-Finally, do a new release with a release note on Github
+Finally, do a new release with a release note on GitHub

 Contributing to the project
 ---------------------------